sderosiaux/every-single-day-i-tldr/README.md

 - https://medium.com/airbnb-engineering/superset-scaling-data-access-and-visual-insights-at-airbnb-3ce3e9b88a7f Nice update to Superset, the SQL Lab.
 - http://engineering.skybettingandgaming.com/2017/01/23/streaming-architectures/ Streaming?
 Decided to use kafka streams, kafka connect, and akka streams for non-kafka channels.
 - https://github.com/streamsets/datacollector Streamsets, A UI to design big data "streaming" interface and run them (lots of connectors).
+- https://github.com/SirCmpwn/evilpass A so good idea.
+A password strength tester that checks your email/pwd combinaison on popular websites to prevent password reuse!

 # 16-02-2017